kholodochok/rsschool-cv/cv.md

 ### Experience:
 ___
-3-weeks practice at Linear production management of main gas pipelines as a network manager.
+3-weeks practice at Linear production management of main gas pipelines as a *network manager*.

 ### Education:
 ___